What do livestock eat in Tanzania, India and Vietnam? Explore crowd-sourced data

 - Explore the FEAST Visualisation

-- FEAST website
+- Visit the FEAST website

-- FEAST Global Data Repository
+- Access the FEAST Global Data Repository

-- Video intro to FEAST assessment tool
+- Watch a video about the FEAST assessment tool

 Vanessa Meadu is Communications and Knowledge Exchange Specialist with SEBI-Livestock, which convenes the Livestock Data for Decisions (LD4D) Community of Practice.
 LD4D is dedicated to improving the landscape of livestock data by encouraging better use of existing data and analysis, and supporting collaboration on new and innovative data solutions.